 5.1.1 Motivation

+As the lead study group on multimedia coding, systems and applications, Study Group 16 strives to make advances in multimedia communication systems that take advantage of emerging technologies, as well as advances in and deeper understanding of existing technologies, in an effort to enable new and better forms of communication capabilities for end users such as ubiquitous services and applications such as any devices, anytime and anywhere.

-Since the first set of Recommendations for audiovisual communication systems for N-ISDN environments (ITU-T H.320) were established in 1990, additional audiovisual communication systems have been developed including the H.324-series of ITU-T Recommendations for audiovisual communications over the fixed and mobile (wireless) telephone networks and the H.310-series of ITU-T Recommendations for point-to-point and multipoint on B-ISDN networks.
-For data sharing in point-to-point and multipoint environments, the T.120-series of ITU-T Recommendations has been developed.
-Following this, several enhancements with respect to multipoint communication, use of new audio and video coding, security features, call setup acceleration and use of data conferencing and control continue to be developed in the form of new Recommendations or revision of existing ones.
-To respond to the market needs, these enhancements (with particular attention to the support of advanced coding technologies, interworking with other terminals accommodated in different networks and enhancements to cover other services) may need to be included in existing audiovisual communications system Recommendations to assure these existing systems remain competitive in the market place.
-The use of technology developed in this Question, typically audio, video and data conferencing systems, improves communication quality and efficiency and contributes to a reduction of greenhouse gas emission when used as an alternative to travel.
+To that end, Study Group 16 developed several sets of Recommendations: ITU-T H.320 for audiovisual communication systems for N-ISDN environments, ITU-T H.323, one of the most widely used packet-switched communication systems supporting audio, video, and data collaboration, ITU-T H.324 for audiovisual communications over fixed and mobile (wireless) telephone networks and ITU-T H.310-series for point-to-point and multipoint communications on B-ISDN networks.
+For data sharing in point-to-point and multipoint environments, the T.120-series of ITU-T Recommendations was developed.
+Several enhancements with respect to multipoint communication, use of new audio and video coding, security features, call setup acceleration and use of data conferencing and control continue to be developed in the form of new Recommendations or revision of existing ones.
+To respond to the market needs, these enhancements (with particular attention to the support of advanced coding technologies, interworking with other terminals accommodated in different networks and enhancements to cover other services) may need to be included in existing multimedia communications system Recommendations to assure these existing systems remain competitive in the market place.
+In line with its objective to improve the lives of users through improved multimedia communications capabilities, Study Group 16 continues its study of newer multimedia communications systems and functions that include applications such as telepresence (which offer a user-rich immersive experience).

+In addition to the core multimedia system specifications, various supporting protocols and functions are essential to successful deployment of terminals, gateways, gatekeepers, service nodes, multipoint control units, and other elements that comprise a system.
+This Question explores advanced multimedia functions that will enable videoconferencing, data conferencing, telepresence, distance learning, e-health, interactive multimedia information distribution, real-time multimedia collaboration in future networks environment and existing packet-based networks.
+Aspects include multimedia directory services, quality of service (QoS) and quality of experience (QoE), multimedia security, and multimedia mobility.
+These aspects are studied together in an integrated way for next generation multimedia systems.

-This Question deals with extension and maintenance of this large body of multimedia conferencing systems.
+This Question also deals with extension and maintenance of this large body of multimedia conferencing systems.

 5.1.2 Study items